hola2soa/StyleMoonCat/README.md

 'accessories' ,  'accessories_watch','accessories_necklace','accessories_ring','accessories_bracelet',
                 'accessories_earring','accessories_muffler','accessories_belt','accessories_haircap',
                 'accessories_glasses','accessories_socks','accessories_underwear',accessories_others'

+If string of category is none of all above, it regard as 'allitems'.
-#There is no product in most of subcategories of ACCESSORIES
+There is no product in most of subcategories of ACCESSORIES.

 If you don't want search by keyword, let keyword be "none":